-Originally, flights were expected to resume at 6:00pm BST but the problem is bigger than originally thought.
+Originally, flights were expected to resume at 6:00 pm BST, but it appears the problem is bigger than originally thought.
 Flights have now been canceled through the remainder of the day and thousands of passengers have been stranded.

 To make matters worse, there have also been reports of British Airways flights not being able to deplane upon arrival and numerous baggage claim issues at Heathrow and Gatwick.